Bharath-S-J/Bharath-S-J/Readme.md

 Here, you'll find a collection of my self-built projects, showcasing my expertise in software development, microservices, and system design.
 My portfolio features **expandable project cards**, allowing you to **view detailed descriptions and demo images** for each project.
 Feel free to explore and check out the repositories!

 ---
-Here's your **updated and cleanly formatted project showcase**, now with the **Realtime Chat Application** included in the correct order based on complexity and depth.
-All headings, feature bullets, and tone are unified and ready for GitHub, portfolio, or resume usage.

----

 ## 💬 Realtime Chat Application